pellepelster/hetzner-rds-postgres/README.md

 Now that we have a dockerized implementation of our shiny new service, we are in the lucky position that we can start the container locally and verify that everything works as expected.

 [minitest](https://github.com/seattlerb/minitest) will serve as testing framework, taking care of starting and stopping the test containers and orchestrating the tests.
-Base for the test is a docker compose environment where we configure the username and password for our test instance.
+Base for the test is a docker-compose environment where we configure the username and password for our test instance.
 Docker volumes will be used as stand-in doubles for the bind mounts in the real world:

 <!-- file:test/rds/docker-compose.yml -->
 ```